 LHSBR Quarterly Progress Report

-Some of the priority areas cover risk that is wholly generated by rail activity and is the responsibility of the relevant rail duty holder(s).
+Some of the priority areas cover risk that is wholly generated by rail activity and is the responsibility of the relevant rail duty holders.
 Others cover risk that is subject to societal or individual behaviours (for example, at level crossings).
 While we cannot control all risks, we can try to influence and manage them.

-The September 2020 LHSBR Quarterly progress report provides a strategy implementation progress update for Periods 1 (1 April) to 3 (27 June) of 2020/21 and aims to:
+The December 2020 LHSBR Quarterly progress report covers progress for Periods 4 (28 June) to 6 (19 September) of 2020/21 and aims to:

-- Share information
+- share information

-- Provoke discussion
+- provoke discussion

-- Elicit feedback
+- elicit feedback

-- Help monitor cross-industry activity
+- monitor cross-industry activity

-- Improve the industry’s safety, health and wellbeing performance
+- improve safety, health and wellbeing performance.

 To improve the coverage and usefulness of future editions, RSSB welcomes feedback, particularly where stakeholders are aware of significant industry activity relevant to the strategy.